 All candidates must follow the guidelines established by the ORMatch.
 This matching service is utilized for most of SUNY affiliated programs.
 Visit ORMatch for information and application instructions.

-The exception is for candidates interested in the Residency in Family Practice Optometry at the United States Military Academy at West Point, which does not participate in ORMatch.
+The exception is for candidates interested in the Residency in Family Practice Optometry at the United States Military Academy at West Point or the Residency in Vision Rehabilitation (Neuro-Optometric Rehabilitation) at Womack Army Medical Center, which does not participate in ORMatch.